maharajamihir/maharajamihir.github.io/ideas/ideas.md

 - write story from short bullet points (feature create it from your sentiment)
 - pass on personal thoughts, experience to right people
+- Open book exam helper AI, take AI from huggingface, write parser for pdf documents or slides for textual inputs and then let user ask questions or multiple choice mode

 # Finance
 - Stockmarket bot AI